oseph/ortfolio/README.md

 Then open up your favourite browser and navigate to [http://localhost:8080/](http://localhost:8080/) to see ortFolio in action!

-Once you are ready to publish your site, simply upload the contents of this folder to the root directory wherever your website is being hosted.
+Once you are ready to publish your site, simply upload the contents of your site folder to the root directory where your website is being hosted.

 ## Basic Configuration

-Site-wide configuration are found in the `config.php` file in the root directory of your website.
-Here you can update variables such as your name (which appears at the top of in the side navigation menu), section names, social media links, and more.
+Site-wide configuration happens in the `config.php` file located in the root directory of your website.
+Here you can update site-wide variables such as your name (which appears at the top of in the side navigation menu), section names, social media links, and more.

 ## Creating Sections